RedisLabs/redislabs-docs/content/rv/api/how-to/create-and-manage-subscriptions.md

     * **`paymentMethodId`** - Specify a payment method that is defined for your account.
 You can lookup the payment method identifier using the "`GET /payment-methods`" API operation.
     * **`cloudAccountId`** - Specify a cloud account that is defined for your account.
 You can lookup the cloud accounts identifiers using the "`GET /cloud-accounts`" API operation.(or use "`"cloudAccountId": 1`" to specify that you wish to use Redis Labs internal resources)
 * The JSON document contain 2 primary segments: Subscription specification, and Databases specification
-* When creating a subscription, you must specify one or more databases.
+* When creating a subscription, you must specify one or more databases in the "`databases`" array of the above JSON file
+* you can copy-and-paste the contents of the JSON file into the `POST /subscriptions` operation in the [Swagger UI](https://api-beta1-qa.redislabs.com/beta1/swagger-ui.html).
+For details, see "[Using API with the Swagger User Interface]({{< relref  "/rv/api/how-to/using-curl#swagger-user-interface" >}})"